chrdio/.github/profile/tech_stack.md

 microbureaucrat is a small and robust microservice MIDI-file generation, that uses the **mido** library to create MIDI files and serves them as a hex-encoded string.

+microvoicemaster is a microservice for converting chord-specifications into note-implementations based on the propreitary **voicemaster** python library.

+micropathforger is a microservice to generate chord progression specifications given the mode definition based on the proprietary **pathforger** python library.

 ---
 ##Shorter
 microfunkhaus is a gateway microservice for the progression generation pipeline.